kalekundert/bind_dna/notebook/20190419_validate_exonuclease_assay/validate_exonuclease_assay.rst

 Other Zn-finger binding studies have used Tris buffers, but phosphate buffers are recommended for use with Ni-NTA (which may or may not be relevant):
 :download:`ni_nta_reagent_compatibility.pdf`

+.. update:: 2019/12/17

+   Ca precipitates in phosphate buffer with pH>7.2 [Newton2008]_.
+In the future, I'll use Tris.
+This is what NEB uses to control the pH in their BAL-31 buffer.

 Note that this buffer has several differences from the NEB BAL-31 buffer.
 I don't think any of the differences will significantly affect BAL-31 function,